"Active Management Technology": The obscure remote control in some Intel hardware

 For the long term, lobby Intel to release the AMT software stack as free software.
 Send them an email letting them know you object to AMT and will not purchase any hardware that has it.

 AMT is a serious obstacle to running a fully free system on modern Intel hardware, and a threat to users' privacy and security.
-If you would like to join with others to help figure out how to remove or replace it, contact us at firstname.lastname@example.org.
+If you have programming skills in this area, contact us at email@example.com.